nimrakhan00/first-repository-/README.md

 # first-repository-
-i want to creats my first repository on gitup
+i want to creats my first repository on githup